rook/rook/PendingReleaseNotes.md

 - The cluster CRD option to allow multiple monitors to be scheduled on the same node---`spec.Mon.AllowMultiplePerNode`---is now active when a cluster is first created.
 Previously, it was ignored when a cluster was first installed.
+- Upgrades have drastically improved, Rook intelligently checks for each daemon state before and after upgrading.
+To learn more about the upgrade workflow see [Ceph Upgrades](Documentation/ceph-upgrade.md)

 ## Breaking Changes